 The cost of sponsoring a work permit in Canada varies based on the visa type.
-Temporary Work Permit fees range from CAD $155 to $1,000, while Express Entry fees include CAD $1,325 for the primary applicant and CAD $1,325 for a spouse or partner.
+Temporary Work Permit fees range from CAD $155 to $1,000, while Express Entry fees include CAD $1,325 for the primary applicant and CAD $1,325 for a spouse or common law partner.

-How can Global Citizen Solutions Help You?
+How Can Global Citizen Solutions Help You?

 Global Citizen Solutions is a boutique migration consultancy firm with years of experience delivering bespoke residence and citizenship by investment solutions for international families.
 With offices worldwide and an experienced, hands-on team, we have helped hundreds of clients worldwide acquire citizenship, residence visas, or homes while diversifying their portfolios with robust investments.